 - Headphones: While you’re playing your set, you need to listen to the tracks.
 Headphones allow you to block out any background noise and focus on the tunes, so you can get your beatmatching and phrasing perfect.
 The headphones you use every day might not be suitable for DJing, so have a look at some of the best headphones for DJing to find yourself a pair that will make every set sound incredible.

 - A Microphone: When you DJ in a noisy club or at a crowded event, you need to make sure that everyone can hear you if you make an announcement.
-Find a microphone for your DJ gigs, so that you can always make yourself heard no matter how banging the party.
+Find a microphone for your DJ gigs with the Best Wireless Microphone for DJs - The Ultimate Guide, so that you can always make yourself heard no matter how banging the party.

 A basic DJ setup is ideal for beginners, but as you get better and start performing more gigs, you might find that you need more specialist gear.
 You can learn more about creating the perfect beginner's DJ setup by checking out our blog post.

 Some of the other equipment that you should consider using to enhance your DJ career includes:

 - Turntables: If you’re planning on becoming a turntablist, or even if you just like experimenting with vinyl and learning new skills, then you’ll need a turntable.
 You’ll also need other gear, such as speakers and needles to run your turntables and ensure that the setup looks, and sounds, perfect.